 Do you have an older central air conditioner that isn’t working correctly?
 When summer weather arrives, we all rely on our central air.
 There’s nothing worse than facing a decision whether to repair or replace your air conditioner, especially when it’s hot outside.
 This is never an easy decision!
 The following article discusses various factors you should consider to make the right call for you and your home.

 Air conditioning systems serve our homes wonderfully until they stop working.
-When this happens, homeowners call an HVAC technician to their homes, hoping for a quick fix.
+When this happens, homeowners call an HVAC technician, hoping for a quick fix.
 Those hopes are often dashed when the technician informs them that their air conditioner needs a major repair.

 When this happens, homeowners have a major decision to make: Should they repair or replace their air conditioner?
 How can they be certain which option is best for them and their homes?